telefonicaid/fiware-cosmos/cosmos-admin/README.md

 There are several channels suited for reporting issues and asking for doubts in general.
 Each one depends on the nature of the question:

 * Use [stackoverflow.com](http://stackoverflow.com) for specific questions about this software.
 Typically, these will be related to installation problems, errors and bugs.
 Development questions when forking the code are welcome as well.
 Use the `fiware-cosmos` tag.
-* Use [ask.fiware.org](https://ask.fiware.org/questions/) for general questions about FIWARE, e.g. how many cities are using FIWARE, how can I join the accelarator program, etc. Even for general questions about this software, for instance, use cases or architectures you want to discuss.
+* Use [ask.fiware.org](https://ask.fiware.org/questions/) for general questions about FIWARE, e.g. how many cities are using FIWARE, how can I join the accelerator program, etc. Even for general questions about this software, for instance, use cases or architectures you want to discuss.
 * Personal email:
     * [francisco.romerobueno@telefonica.com](mailto:francisco.romerobueno@telefonica.com) **[Main contributor]**
     * [fermin.galanmarquez@telefonica.com](mailto:fermin.galanmarquez@telefonica.com) **[Contributor]**

-**NOTE**: Please try to avoid personaly emailing the contributors unless they ask for it.
-In fact, if you send a private email you will probably receive an automatic response enforcing you to use [stackoverflow.com](stackoverflow.com) or [ask.fiware.org](https://ask.fiware.org/questions/).
+**NOTE**: Please try to avoid personally emailing the contributors unless they ask for it.
+In fact, if you send a private email you will probably receive an automatic response enforcing you to use [stackoverflow.com](http://stackoverflow.com) or [ask.fiware.org](https://ask.fiware.org/questions/).
 This is because using the mentioned methods will create a public database of knowledge that can be useful for future users; private email is just private and cannot be shared.

 [Top](#top)